fullon-labs/flon.whitepaper/fullon.whitepaper.md

 There are `12%` of the total supply, i.e. `120,000,000 FLON` tokens allocated in this category.

 A large portion of tokens is devoted to grants and programs which fund community efforts, community projects and community-built technical components.
 This spans everything from education to events to direct deployment into venture-style funding for projects.
 A small provision exists for tokens that can be given away or sold in the future.
-Because these efforts are decidedly long-term in nature, the tokens are released over 60 months.
+Because %these efforts are decidedly long-term in nature, the tokens are released over 60 months.

 ## Deflation forces